kalliste/projectnotes/programmingenvironment/index.md

 - New implementation of Grammar of Graphics on Iced
 - Logical diagrams support
 - Images and video via GraphicsMagick and libmpv
-- Web scraping
+- Web communications / web scraping

 ### Scaffolding

-- Wrattler notebooks
+- Wrattler notebooks.
+Maybe.

 ### Bonus rounds